Reichssicherheitsdienst: Pre-war role

-In 1936 a resolution of the Oberkommando der Wehrmacht gave members of the RSD the status of being Wehrmacht officers, but with authority that included extra jurisdictional powers and privileges.
+In 1936, a resolution of the Oberkommando der Wehrmacht gave members of the RSD the status of being Wehrmacht officers, but with authority that included extra jurisdictional powers and privileges.
 It was formally called the Reichssicherheitsdienst Gruppe Geheime Feldpolizei z. b.
 V (Reich Security Service Group Secret Field Police for special duties/zur besondere Verwendung).
 They were considered military police officers that were technically on the staff of Reichsfuhrer-SS Himmler with its personnel wearing the uniform of the SS with the Sicherheitsdienst (SD) diamond on the lower left sleeve.
 Those who were eligible to claim SS membership could join the RSD and all officers had to present proof that they were of German blood.
-In 1937 all RSD officers were made members of the SS breaking the link to the regular army.
+In 1937, all RSD officers were made members of the SS, breaking the link to the Wehrmacht.
 By that year, the RSD had 100 men in its ranks.

 Wartime operations

-On the outbreak of World War II, the RSD had 200 men in its ranks.
+Upon the outbreak of World War II in 1939, the RSD had 200 men in its ranks.
 It protected Hitler, along with other government and inner circle members as they travelled around occupied Europe.
 By 1944, there were seventeen RSD units protecting the top leadership.
 As RSD commander, Rattenhuber was responsible for securing Hitler's field headquarters.
 In particular, a battalion guarded the Wolf's Lair near the town of Rastenburg, now Kętrzyn in Poland.
-Rattenhuber's deputy, Peter Högl was appointed Chief of RSD Department 1 (responsible for the personal protection of Hitler on a day-to-day basis during the war).
-The Wolf's Lair had three security zones.
-Sperrkreis 1 (Security Zone 1) was located at the heart of the Wolf's Lair.
-Ringed by steel fencing and guarded by RSD and FBK men, it contained Hitler's bunker and ten other camouflaged bunkers built from 2 m thick steel-reinforced concrete.
+Rattenhuber's deputy, Högl was appointed Chief of RSD Department 1, which was responsible for the personal protection of Hitler on a day-to-day basis during the war.
+The Wolf's Lair had three security zones: Sperrkreis 1 (Security Zone 1) was located at the heart of the Wolf's Lair, ringed by steel fencing and guarded by RSD and FBK men, it contained Hitler's bunker and ten other camouflaged bunkers built from 2 m thick steel-reinforced concrete.
 Hitler first arrived at the Wolf's Lair on 23 June 1941 and departed for the last time on 20 November 1944.
 Overall, he spent over 800 days there during that three-and-a-half-year period.

-By early 1945, Germany's military situation was on the verge of total collapse.
-In January 1945, Rattenhuber accompanied Hitler and his entourage into the bunker complex under the Reich Chancellery garden in the central government sector of Berlin.
+In January 1945, as Germany's military situation was on the verge of total collapse, Rattenhuber accompanied Hitler and his entourage into the bunker complex under the Reich Chancellery garden in the central government sector of Berlin.
 The FBK and the rest of Hitler's personal staff moved into the Vorbunker and Führerbunker.
-FBK and RSD men were stationed outside the Führerbunker entrances.
+Both FBK and RSD men were stationed outside the Führerbunker entrances.
 Main entry into the Führerbunker was from a stairway built at right angles leading down from the Vorbunker.
 After descending the stairs into the lower section, RSD and FBK men were positioned in a guard room to check identity cards and search briefcases, before personnel were allowed to pass into the corridor of the Führerbunker proper.